 Inference-oriented approaches have grown out of the expert and knowledge-based systems movements.
 For example, Sermatech's TIGER system [2] applies production rules to detect anomalous conditions from observations, diagnose/identify the affected system, and abstract the results into a single fault conclusion.
 This system has been used to monitor motors, generators, turbines, transfer switches, and many other devices.
-In contrast, Larsson's [15] GoalArt takes a more model-driven perspective by describing devices as goal-driven machines and employing a model to map observations into a high-level analysis of system properties.
+In contrast, Larsson's [15] GoalArt takes a more model-oriented perspective by describing devices as goal-driven machines and employing a model to map observations into a high-level analysis of system properties.
 GoalArt has been used to monitor patients in intensive care and is being applied to diagnose faults in nuclear power facilities.
 In general, inferential mechanisms offer a significant ability to supply analyses at a level of abstraction suitable for human users (i.e., by providing output in terms of lost capabilities vs. anomalous variable values) and their applications are typically cast as decision support tools.

 Approaches that compare predictions against observations have emerged from a synthesis of ideas in qualitative physics and operations research.
-In general, these methods function by finding models that are consistent with observations and commands; they detect faults when the data are inconsistent with nominal models, and they diagnose problems when explicit fault models successfully predict the data.
+In general, these methods function by finding models that are consistent with observations and commands; they detect faults when the data are inconsistent with nominal models and they diagnose problems when explicit fault models successfully fit the data.
 However, the task of matching models to data becomes computationally complex in the presence of multiple device components with multiple behavioral modes.
-In response, researchers have examined many types of predictive models that capture qualitative behavior [9] [7], semi-quantitative behavior [10] [24], and hybrid continuous/discreet dynamics [21] [22] [12].
+In response, researchers have examined many types of models that capture qualitative behavior [9] [7], semi-quantitative behavior [10] [24], and hybrid continuous/discrete dynamics [21] [22] [12].
 These model-based mechanisms also extend to fault repair, viewed as the selection of control inputs that drive a system to a preferred mode.
-The Livingstone system [28] has had a great deal of success in this regard, as it performed fault detection, isolation, and repair on NASA's Deep Space One mission.
-While these predictive techniques provide a great deal of power, the research has focused historically on fully autonomous diagnostic systems.
+The Livingstone system [28] has had been successful in this regard, as it performed fault detection, isolation, and repair on NASA's Deep Space One mission.
+While these techniques provide a great deal of power, the research has focused historically on fully autonomous diagnostic systems.
 As a result, the underlying representations are instrumental for diagnosis and repair, but not for communicating analyses to human users.
 We will take this as the main point of departure for our work.

-This paper describes a human-centered approach to monitoring complex systems that provides the fidelity of predictive methods as well as the high-level user feedback associated with inferential techniques.
+This paper describes a human-centered approach to monitoring complex systems that comnines the fidelity of model-based methods with the high-level user feedback associated with inferential techniques.
 In particular, we cast our work as a decision support tool and we make the commitment, expressed in Langley et al. [14], that such systems should reason over models that are natural to human users.
-In response, we have adopted the following design principles:
+In response, we have adopted four design principles:

-- the structure of the model should follow the componential and causal structure of the device; - feedback from the system to the user should be tied to the device model; - device behaviors should be represented as a set of processes with associated equations; and - every process in the model should correspond to some behavior of the device.
+- the model structure should follow the componential and causal structure of the device; - feedback from the system to the user should be tied to the device model; - device behaviors should be represented in terms of processes with associated equations; and - every process in the model should correspond to some behavior of the device.

-We claim that these commitments have led to an intuitive, and effective design for the fault detection and diagnosis tool that we present in the body of this paper.
+We claim that these commitments have led to an intuitive and effective design for an interactive tool that support fault detection and diagnosis, which we present in the pages that follow.